 Despite positive momentum generated in 2020, action needs to accelerate rapidly.
 Transition of the electricity grid and buildings remains behind the pace of change required to reach net zero by 2050, as scenarios modelled by ClimateWorks demonstrate.
 Meanwhile, major emissions sources in the transport, agriculture and industry sectors have not yet been adequately addressed.
 Global temperature rise has surpassed 1.1 degrees, and ClimateWorks’ Decarbonisation Futures report shows that to stabilise this and achieve net zero emissions by 2050, this decade needs to be transformational for climate action.

 In 2021, ClimateWorks will continue our work to understand how climate policy from Australian governments can be aligned to net zero, while creating jobs and preparing the economy for the global transition to net zero emissions.
 We will also continue our work on the Climate and Recovery Initiative with the Centre for Policy Development to bring together business, government and civil society to help the response to the COVID-19 pandemic facilitate a transition towards a net zero emissions economy.

-For those interested in climate impacts and action in Victoria and beyond, ClimateWorks and the Australian National University Institute for Climate, Energy & Disaster Solutions will host the VIC Climate Update 2021 on March 1st.
-The update will take stock of climate impacts and climate action in 2020 from a Victorian perspective, and then look at what policymakers can do to respond more effectively to climate change in the year ahead.
-Please register here and join us.
+For those interested in climate impacts and action in Victoria and beyond, ClimateWorks and the Australian National University Institute for Climate, Energy & Disaster Solutions hosted the VIC Climate Update 2021 on March 1st.
+The update took stock of climate impacts and climate action in 2020 from a Victorian perspective, and what policymakers can do to respond more effectively to climate change in the year ahead.
+You can watch the recording here.